It is not necessary to meet your guru on the physical plane. The guru is not external.

 For some of us the Guru can take the form of a physical person on earth.
-A true Siddha, or Perfected Master, is a Being that has no ego.
 When you look at Them, all you see is the divine radiance of God shining through.
-There are no impurities to block the light.
 This Divine Presence is within all of us as our True Nature, but it is clouded by a web of desire and self-identification.
 When we have found refuge in a Guru, their incarnation becomes a channel for our own deepest wisdom to become manifest.
-The voice of God in Their words, and Their body is a living Murti.
+The voice of God is heard in Their words, and Their body is a living Murti.
 Their very life is the wisdom of the Vedas.

 Such a Being cannot die.
 Their physical body may fall away, but the God within was never confined to that body anyway.
 We can still use Their form to connect with Them.
 We can look at Their pictures, sing to Them, travel to Their temples, and experience Their Grace through satsang with other devotees.
 The Guru shows Their devotees that They are still here, often times through dreams, synchronicities or miracles, but always through an inner knowing of the heart.

 “When two or three people gather in my name, I am there” Christ (Matt 18:20).